andlab-um/OT_task_rest/README.md

 All code required to reproduce results presented in the paper is here.

-The order of reading: OTaggbeta, OTnetworkregression, myreconstruct, oldreconstruct, and correlation.
+The order of reading: OTaggbeta, OTnetworkregression, myreconstruct, oldreconstruct,.

 The models are constructed using all code in "OTaggbeta" and "OTnetworkregression".
 We use code in "aggbeta" to predict each IC in the task state by all extracted ICs from the rsfMRI data.